VicaSelega/MCA-2023/week8.md

 ![Alt Text](IMAGES/disaster.png)

 ## Analysis
-As the title implies, time and frequency, these graphs illustrate how the sound frequency changes over time.
+As the title implies, regarding time and frequency, these graphs illustrate how the sound frequency changes over time.
+This task provides insight and allows the gathering of information about the three different songs.
+They are all pop songs, and the frequent upbeat rhythm is represented in each segment.
+However, a specially interesting observation can be made in "Disaster," where the artist does not sing for an opening portion, and there is no backtrack playing; Conan speaks for a bit before the song actually starts, as shown in the image.
+For a brief period, there are no bright red colors, and after a segment, the image explodes with color.
+I believe this represents the point where the song actually starts.